Introduction

 At present, quantum technologies are still in their early phases of development and faces challenges in maintaining qubit coherence, error correction, scalability, building practical quantum devices etc. Significant progress in quantum technology stands poised to revolutionize industries and scientific exploration, offering solutions to challenges that classical technology struggles to address.
 Ongoing research endeavors aim to leverage unique quantum phenomena, envisioning the creation of influential and innovative technologies for tomorrow.

-This interface is the technical support of the course on "Quantum technologies" at the engineering school CentraleSupélec (CS) and at the University of Central Florida (UCF).
+This Graphic Interface is the technical support of the course on "Quantum technologies" at the engineering school CentraleSupélec (CS) and at the University of Central Florida (UCF).

 In conclusion, we extend our heartfelt gratitude to all individuals who generously offered their assistance, support, and wise advice during the progression of this endeavor.